-I’m Louisa Penfold – a learning curator who works with young children in art museums.
+I’m Louisa Penfold – I am a children’s learning curator which means that I work with young children in art museums.
 I am currently undertaking my doctorate in the School of Education at the University of Nottingham in partnership with Tate and the Whitworth, University of Manchester.
-My research is investigating the process of pedagogical documentation as curatorial practice in art museums.
+My research is looking at children’s learning through artworks, play, materials and pedagogical documentation in art museums.
 Supervisors for this project are Professor Pat Thomson (School of Education, University of Nottingham) and Dr. Emily Pringle (Head of Learning Practice & Research, Tate).
-Further information on the research can be found here.
+This research is funded by the University of Nottingham, Brisbane City Council, The Ian Potter Cultural Trust and The Graduate Women of Queensland Fellowship Fund.
+Further information on the projecy can be found here.